MoyasiGinko/Aniverse-AnimeList-Site/README.md

 ## ⭐️ Show your support <a name="support"></a>

 If you like this project, don't forget to give it a star on GitHub!
-Your support helps us to continue improving the app and bringing space closer to everyone.
-Please share Space Travelers Hub with your friends, family, and fellow space enthusiasts.
-Together, we can push the boundaries of space exploration!
+Your support helps us to continue improving the app and bringing anime universe closer to everyone.
+Please share Aniverse Studio with your friends, family, and fellow anime enthusiasts.
+Together, we can push the boundaries of aniverse exploration!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the brilliant team at SpaceX for their open API and for their inspiring work on pushing the boundaries of space travel.
-The ingenuity and dedication they exhibit in their missions have been the cornerstone of our project.
-I'd also like to acknowledge the countless developers and contributors in the open-source community whose code snippets, libraries, and guidance have made Space Travelers Hub possible.
+We would like to express our sincere gratitude to MyAnimeList (MAL) for providing us with access to their comprehensive anime API.
+Their API has been instrumental in powering our application, allowing us to retrieve and display anime information, details, and much more.
+The extensive collection of data available through the MAL API has greatly enriched the user experience of our app and enabled us to deliver a robust platform for anime enthusiasts.

+We are thankful for the efforts and dedication of the MyAnimeList team in maintaining and providing access to this valuable resource.
+Their commitment to supporting the anime community and sharing anime-related data has been invaluable to our project's success.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

 This project is [MIT](./LICENSE) licensed.

-_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>